VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

   try a different card, or to set up payment by invoice.

 > **BharathPersona:** Your domain experts should help you to identify
-> possible businness failures and determine the way that you handle
+> possible business failures and determine the way that you handle
 > them.

 # Implementation Details